mossbanay/Psychology-3-4/Glossary.md

 ### Experimenter effect
 ##### See also confounding variables, extraneous variables

-The experimenter effect refers to the possiblility of actions, biases or expectations made by an experimenter causing a change in a participants response.
+The experimenter effect refers to the possibility of actions, biases or expectations made by an experimenter causing a change in a participants response.
 This is a potentially confounding variable if not controlled for.

 Notable studies:
 - Lenore Jacobson (1968)